gotmax23/go-vendor-tools-mirror/README.md

 This section contains some common scenarios that may arise when managing vendored Go packages.

+### Generate specfile with go2rpm

+Example case: You wish to package `github.com/opencontainers/runc` using vendored dependencies.

+Once support for go-vendor-tools is merged into go2rpm, you will be able to generate a specfile with the vendor profile with the following command

+1. Generate the base specfile

+    ``` bash
+    go2rpm --profile vendor -d --no-clean github.com/opencontainers/runc --name runc
+    ```

+    This command will create a `runc` directory with the specfile, the downloaded upstream source archive, and the vendor tarball generated with `go_vendor_archive`.
+    `go2rpm` will also output a license report and a cummulative SPDX expression generated with `go_vendor_license`.
+    It is the packager's responsibility to perform a basic check of the output and manually determine the SPDX expression for packages listed as incompatible.

+2. Open up the specfile in an editor and replace the `License` field with the expression that `go2rpm` outputs.

 ### Security updates

 Example case: CVE-2024-24786 was released in `google.golang.org/protobuf` and